Improving governance outcomes through AI documentation: Bridging theory and practice: Results

-The most straightforward potential impact of documentation is that it can provide essential context, such as the original motivation for developing a dataset, model, or system, their intended use cases, and information on system properties necessary for effective and responsible deployment.

-\textbf{Hypotheses.} Documentation could inform downstream stakeholders by clearly articulating the intended uses of data, models, and systems and provide guidance on responsible deployment.
-Practitioners typically develop systems with specific use cases in mind, and other development teams need to understand these intended use cases to assess alignment with their goals.
+Documentation can provide essential background context on the system or component's development, informing appropriate integration of data, models, methods, or systems into technologies.
+For example, practitioners typically develop systems with specific use cases in mind, and other development teams need to understand these intended use cases to assess alignment with their goals.
 If aligned, teams can then modify the systems to meet their current objectives.
 Practitioners argue documentation can also clarify underlying assumptions, such as data collection methods and representativeness, which are critical for assessing the suitability of a dataset for specific purposes \cite{reid2023right, rostamzadeh2022healthsheet, zheng2022network}.
-Also, it can help identify potential deployment issues, such as mismatches between the original training data and the intended deployment context \cite{boyd2021datasheets}.
+Also, documentation on background context can help identify potential issues prior to deployment, such as mismatches between the original training data and downstream practitioners' intended deployment setting \cite{boyd2021datasheets}.

-Moreover, documentation could assist downstream practitioners in making implementation decisions that support effective and responsible product development.
+Moreover, documentation could provide information that helps downstream practitioners make sound implementation decisions.
 For example, documentation could help practitioners find and compare system components aligned with their goals, including alternatives to AI approaches \cite{heger2022understanding, reid2023right, shen2022model, zheng2022network}.
 It might also provide statistical summaries of data \cite{holland2018dataset} or or model performance evaluations such as area under the curve (AUC) \cite{mitchell2019model} to help inform developers’ choices of how to train models or implement appropriate guardrails.

 Documentation could also help stakeholders ensure that planned use cases comply with legal constraints, regulatory requirements, and organizational policies.
 For example, certain datasets may be restricted from use if the data were collected without affirmative consent or contain personally identifiable or copyrighted information.
 Without this awareness, practitioners might inadvertently train a model on such data, only to later discover that they cannot use the model due to policy violations \cite{roman2023open}.
 Practitioners see avoiding disciplinary action for non-compliance with company policies as a motivating benefit of documentation \cite{heger2022understanding}.